Yes2dotAfrica Campaign

 First to Step Forward

-DotConnectAfrica distinguished itself as the first credible organization to formally express interest in operating and managing the .africa registry — a distinction grounded in years of demonstrated advocacy, institutional engagement, and technical preparation.
+DotConnectAfrica distinguished itself as the first credible organization to formally express interest in operating and managing the .Africa registry, a distinction grounded in years of demonstrated advocacy, institutional engagement, and technical preparation.

 In February 2011, DotConnectAfrica issued a formal Expression of Interest (EOI) to identify qualified registry technical and operational partners.
-This was a transparent, community-oriented process designed to build the most capable and accountable infrastructure for .africa.
+This was a transparent, community-oriented process designed to build the most capable and accountable infrastructure for .Africa.

 Key Milestones